Skip to content Skip to footer

 Yes, we did a lot of housekeeping!
 We did a huge cleanup of our image database, notably by deleting hundreds of thousands of photos, some of which we no longer had the rights to due to various contracts that had ended.

-The same goes for our content base – we deleted old Reuters stories that we could no longer have online.
+The same goes for our content base – we deleted old stories that we could no longer have online.

 And we also deleted a lot of smaller content that had no value for Google.
 In fact, we removed all articles that were less than 800 characters long.